 Call for Abstract

-4th World Kidney Congress, will be organized around the theme “Recent advancements and future prospects in Nephrology”
+5th World Kidney Congress, will be organized around the theme “Investigating the Current Novelty & Core Approaches in Kidney Disorders and Nephrology”

-Kidney Meet 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Kidney Meet 2019
+Kidney Meet 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Kidney Meet 2020